microsoft/chat-copilot/README.md

 > This sample is for educational purposes only and is not recommended for production deployments.

-# About Copilot Chat
+# About Chat Copilot

-This sample allows you to build your own integrated large language model chat copilot.
+This sample allows you to build your own integrated large language model chat copilot that is powered by [semantic-kernel](https://github.com/microsoft/semantic-kernel).
 This is an enriched intelligence app, with multiple dynamic components including command messages, user intent, and memories.